floooh/gliml/README.md

 - no dynamic memory allocation if image file format allows it
 - overridable assert and memory allocation functions

+Basic usage:

+1. load file data into memory
+2. create empty **gliml::context** object
+3. call **gliml::load()** to 'convert' the file data into the gliml::context object
+4. setup a GL texture using the data in the gliml::context object
+5. call **gliml::release()** to free any dynamically allocated memory

 Sample code (WIP):

 ```cpp